 Got you covered:

 Redeem credit card rewards.
-Your points and miles might get you big discounts, free stuff, or cash back to buy something off your mom’s Christmas list.
+Especially if they could expire before you can use them on travel.
+See if your points and miles can get you big discounts, free stuff or cash back to buy something off your mom’s Christmas list.

 Dig up an unused gift card.
 Use it to buy a gift.
 Or swap it for a different gift card on an exchange like Cardpool.
 If you don’t find anything good, you can also sell your card for cash.